DazhouLiu/DK21U6/README.md

 # DK21U6
-To Demonstrate course projects and assignments.
+To demonstrate course projects and assignments.
 Project descriptions/instructions were provided by course materials.
 Each project was written during taking the corresponding course.